aramsimonyan1/forage-jpmc-swe-task-1/README.md

 Most data visualisation for our traders is built on JPMorgan Chase's Perspective data visualisation software, which is now open source.
 If you want to explore that, a link is provided in the resources section.

-Before implementing this request using perspective, first, you’ll need to interface with the relevant financial data feed and make the necessary adjustments to facilitate the monitoring of potential trade opportunities.
+Before implementing this request using perspective, first, you’ll need to interface with the relevant financial data feed and make the necessary adjustments

 ## The tasks (already completed)
+###
-Fix the broken client datafeed script in the repository by making the required adjustments to it.
+    Fix the broken client datafeed script in the repository by making the required adjustments to facilitate the monitoring of potential trade opportunities.
-(optional) Add unit tests in the test script in the repository.
+    Add unit tests in the test script in the repository (optional).

 ## To run